 Bordeaux, with its provincial charm and urban elegance, offers a tourist destination like none other.
 Due to its romantic setting alongside the crescent bend of the Garonne river, it is well-known as the ‘Port of the Moon’.
 With flourishing trade in the past, a rich cultural heritage was nourished and the same dates back to the antiquity.
 In 1998, it was declared a UNESCO World Heritage site.
 Bordeaux tourist attractions and its wealth or architectural treasures, make it a must visit attraction in Southwest France.

-Explore the gorgeous places to visit in Bordeaux
+Explore the gorgeous places to visit in Bordeaux in 2018

 1. Miroir D’eau

 Literally meaning mirror, the Miroir D’eau is one best places to visit in Bordeaux and a jewel of France.
 An evening walk, with a breathtaking sight, shall leave you absolutely mesmerized.
 The reflective granite floor has a layer of two centimeters of water on it.
 It reflects a sheer divine reflection of the magnificent Place de la Bourse, making it among the most frequented places to visit in Bordeaux.
 More than mere words, the experience can encapsulate the true beauty of the sight.

 Address: Place de la Bourse, 33000 Bordeaux, France